What is anxiety?

 Anxiety is a feeling of worry, fear or trepidation.
 It is normal to worry about things that affect everyday life.
 As part of your body’s natural defense system, healthy anxiety can help protect you by causing you to respond quickly to a dangerous situation, such as avoiding a car accident, or by helping you focus under stressful situations when you need to succeed, such as passing an exam.
 Mild, moderate or occasional, short-term severe anxiety is a normal reaction to stressors in daily life.

 Anxiety can help people to recognize and more effectively deal with stressful situations, such as starting a new job or meeting a deadline at work.
-Anxiety may also occur when there isn’t a clear physical threat, such as when a child is afraid of a monster in the closet.
+Anxiety may also occur when there is not a clear physical threat, such as when a child is afraid of a monster in the closet.

 Feelings of anxiety can range from mild uneasiness to full-blown panic attack.
 Anxiety becomes a problem when the levels of anxiety are so extreme, recurring or continuous that they interfere with one’s ability to function effectively in everyday life.
 This level of anxiety may be caused by or can develop into an anxiety disorder.